rgoulais/advent-of-code-kotlin-2023/README.md

-# advent-of-code-kotlin-2023
+# Advent of Code 2023 / Kotlin Edition

+This project is both my first attempt at solving the [Advent of Code][aoc] puzzles and my first attempt at using [Kotlin][kotlin].

-Welcome to the Advent of Code[^aoc] Kotlin project created by [rgoulais][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+This Advent of Code[^aoc] Kotlin project has been created using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, rgoulais is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]

 [^aoc]: